AdobeDocs/aem-forms-automated-conversion-service.en/help/automated-forms-conversion-service-frequently-asked-questions.md

  **Where should the header and footers be placed?**
  <p>Place header and footer in an adaptive forms template.
 If the source PDF form has header and footer, the service detects and replaces detected header and footer with header and footer available in adaptive form template, during the conversion.
-If any extra header or footer is included in the adaptive form, you can use the <a data-disable-query="false" href="review-correct-ui-edited.md">Review and Correct</a> editor to fix or remove such header or footer.</p>
+If any extra header or footer is included in the adaptive form, you can use the <a href="review-correct-ui-edited.md">Review and Correct</a> editor to fix or remove such header or footer.</p>